haptork/easyLambda/Readme.md

 Suggestions and feedback are welcome.
 Feel free to contact via mail or issues for any query.

-The project improvements are around the following directions:
+Some of the possible directions of improvement:

 + compile time optimization
 + use of specialized data structures in various units like reduce etc.
-+ addition of more examples
++ addition of more examples e.g. neural nets, simulations etc.
 + design simplifications
 + parallelism optimization
 + code reviews
 + documentation

-Future extenstions to incorporate in the project are as follows:
+Possible ideas for future extenstions:

 + fault tolerance
 + algorithms / functions to plot streaming and buffered data
++ domain specific algorithms
 + MPI single-sided communications
 + Experiments to extend current programming abstraction to cover more problems like domain-decomposition etc.